GATB/MindTheGap/doc/MindTheGap_insertion_caller.md

     * a variant file (`.othervariants.vcf`) in vcf format.
 It contains SNPs and deletion events.

     `MindTheGap fill` generates the following output files:
     * a sequence file (`.insertions.fasta`) in fasta format.
 It contains the inserted sequences or contig gap-fills that were successfully assembled.
 In the case of insertion variants, the location of each insertion on the reference genome can be found in its fasta header.
-In the case of contig gap-fills, the fasta header contains the source and target contigs with their relative orientation ("_Rc" for reversed).
-In both cases, the fasta header includes also information about each gap-fill such as its length, quality score and median kmer abundance.
+The fasta header includes also information about each gap-fill such as its length, quality score and median kmer abundance.
     * an insertion variant file (`.insertions.vcf`) in vcf format, in the case of insertion variant detection.
 This file contains all information of assembled insertion variants as in the `.insertions.fasta` file but in a different format.
 Here, insertion site positions are 1-based and left-normalized according to the VCF format specifications (contrary to positions indicated in the `.breakpoints` and `insertions.fasta` files which are right-normalized).
 Normalization occurs when multiple positions are possible for a single variation due to a small repeat.
-	* an assembly graph file (`.gfa`) in GFA format, in the case of contig gap-filling.
-It contains the original contigs and the obtained gap-fill sequences (nodes of the graph), together with their overlapping relationships (arcs of the graph).
 	* a log file (`.info.txt`), a tabular file with some information about the filling process for each breakpoint/grap-fill.

-7. **Computational resources options**

-    Additional options are related to computational runtime and memory:
-    * `-nb-cores`: number of cores to be used for computation [default '0', ie. all available cores will be used].
-    * `-max-memory`: max RAM memory for the graph creation (in MBytes)  [default '2000'].
-Increasing the memory will speed up the graph creation phase.
-    * `-max-disk`: max usable disk space for the graph creation (in MBytes)  [default '0', ie. automatically set].
-Kmers are counted by writting temporary files on the disk, to speed up the counting you can increase the usable disk space.